evolmk/mean-stack/README.md

 ## Install & Run

 1. Clone this repo
-2. Install your Node dependencies:<br>
+2. Create your package.json file with required Node dependencies:<br>
 `npm install express morgan mongoose body-parser bcrypt-nodejs --save`
+3. Install your Node dependencies locally into your project:<br>
+`npm install`
 4. Start the application using nodemon: `nodemon server.js`
 5. Visit the application in your browser: [http://localhost:8080](http://localhost:8080)
 6. Enjoy!